cbdevnet/midimonster/DEVELOPMENT.md

 * Change in functionality or behaviour requires a change in documentation.
 * There is more honor in deleting code than there is in adding code.
+	* Corollary: Code is a liability, not an asset.
+	* But: Benchmark the naive implementation before optimizing prematurely.
 * The `master` branch must build successfully.
 Test breaking changes in a branch.
 * Commit messages should be in the imperative voice ("When applied, this commit will: ").
 * The working language for this repository is english.
+* External dependencies are only acceptable when necessary and available from package repositories.

 ### Code style